 Regional anti-smoking billboard campaigns that heighten awareness regarding the deadly effects of tobacco.

-Information on Don’t Smoke Your Life Away is also included in nearly 100 annual Sidney “Chief” Dauphin Educational Outreach Program presentations that have impacted the lives of thousands of youth and adults at high schools, churches and community groups throughout seven counties.
+Information on Don’t Smoke (or Vape) Your Life Away is also included in nearly 100 annual Sidney “Chief” Dauphin Educational Outreach Program presentations that have impacted the lives of thousands of youth and adults at high schools, churches and community groups throughout seven counties.
 Facilitators encourage healthy decisions, activities and habits that can greatly reduce cancer risks, with a special emphasis on tobacco prevention.

 Same Mission – New Synergy

 In 2014, the Gift of Life was awarded a one-year Hearst Grant for the Don’t Smoke (or Vape) Your Life Away campaign.

 Imbued with an all new momentum, the Gift of Life formed a Tobacco Control Coalition, comprised of leaders in the fields of business, education, religion, government, healthcare media and non-profit services.
 Members of this coalition serve as anti-tobacco advocates, maximize synergy within community partners, minimize duplication of efforts and create a platform to share anti-tobacco information and tools.
 The coalition seeks to develop evidence-based surveys and metrics to evaluate its progress and demonstrate success, reduce tobacco product consumption among adults and young people, increase quitting, reduce secondhand smoke exposure and contribute to reductions in tobacco-related disease and deaths.